BearGotGit/Project-2/PLAN.md

 ### Notes

+#### Need to do
+2. Make models into diagrams using draw.io
+6. Train/Validation loss curve plots using matplotlib
+6. Refactor RNN class: include prompt method (take from `rnn_demo.py`)
+   11. Temperature doesn't work either
+   12. Nucleus (p-) sampling
+7. Provide custom prompt (after 6)
+8. LSTM still needed
+9. Transformer still needed
+10. Factor Perplexity and BLEU scores to method (independent of model)
+11.
+12. Deliverables

+#### Really should do
 1. Attempting to use LONI can be done in advanced.
 Simple tests should be made to verify expected behavior.

-2. Make models into diagrams using draw.io
+#### Technically optional
 3. This PLAN.md file can be condensed into approach sectino of deliverable.
 4. Can forego embedding layer until necessary

 ## Lagniappe